 - The employer no longer requires the job to be performed by anyone because of changes in the operational requirements of the employer’s enterprise;

 - The employer has complied with any consultation obligation in a modern award or enterprise agreement;

-- It is not reasonable in the circumstances for the person to be redeployed within the employer’s enterprise of an associated entity.
+- It is not reasonable in the circumstances for the person to be redeployed within the employer’s enterprise or of an associated entity.

 Findings of the Fair Work Commission

 The consultation requirement of genuine redundancies has been highlighted in two recent cases heard by the Fair Work Commission.

 In Browne v MySharedServices FWC 4445, the employee (Browne) was dismissed over the phone without prior consultation by his employer (MySharedServices).
 The employer relied on genuine redundancy grounds for dismissal.
 The Fair Work Commission found that whilst operational changes to the business had occurred as a result of Covid-19, the consultation requirement had not been met.
 Under the relevant modern award (Clerks Award 2009), MySharedServices were required to consult employees on any change that may have significant effect on their employment, including termination.
 As the consultation did not occur and there were no issues with the employee’s performance, the Fair Work Commission found the termination was an unfair dismissal.

 A similar situation arose in the case Freebairn v TLJ Advisors and Accountants (2020) FWC 3915, where the employer failed to consult the employee (Freebairn) about the termination of her employment as a result of firm restructuring post Covid-19.
 Freebairn filed for unfair dismissal on grounds that no consultation had taken place and that if consultation had occurred she could have arranged to work reduced hours until the JobKeeper scheme kicked in shortly after.
 As a result, the Fair Work Commission agreed the dismissal was not a genuine redundancy because of the failure to comply with consultation requirement.